iandersonalmeida/form-spring/README.md

 # Springboot Form
-This project covers MVC architecture, using the Spring Boot framework <br>
+This project covers MVC architecture, using the Spring framework <br>
 to build a simple runtime data capture and storage form.

 ## Description